TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 ## **Recommended Steps**

-### 1. Verify worker roles are in a "ready" state

-There can be multiple reasons a worker role is unable to reach a "ready" state, preventing deployment of applications.
+There can be multiple reasons a worker role is unable to reach a "ready" state, which will prevent deployment of applications.

-#### File server health check failure
+### Missing network security group (NSG) role

-If you've deployed to an existing virtual network and are using an internal IP address to connect to your file server, you must add a network security group (NSG) rule to allow traffic between the worker role subnet and your file server.
+If you've deployed to an existing virtual network and are using an internal IP address to connect to your file server, you must add an NSG rule to allow traffic between the worker role subnet and your file server.
 If you don't, the file server health check will fail on the worker role.

 Check the worker role logs to verify file server health check completion: